How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 - To add images in multiple cells, you must repeat these steps for each one.

 The Insert Menu works for single images, but it becomes slow when you need images in many rows.
-The IMAGE function provides a faster, formula-based approach for image insertion.
+The IMAGE function provides a faster, formula-based approach - particularly useful when you already have a list of image URLs.

 Inserting Images Using the IMAGE Function